A BRIEF HISTORY OF 17TH CENTURY ENGLAND

 Parliament declared that the throne was vacant.
 William and Mary were declared joint monarchs.
 (Although Mary died in 1694).

 Parliament also passed the Toleration Act in 1689.
 Non-conformists were allowed their own places of worship and their own teachers and preachers.
-However they could not hold government positions or attend university.
+However, they could not hold government positions or attend university.

-A History of 16th Century England
+A Timeline of 17th century England

 A History of 18th Century England